adbahl/EuclideanVector/README.md

 Constructor
 A constructor that takes the number of dimensions (as an unsigned int) but no magnitudes, sets the magnitude in each dimension as 0.0.
-Hint: you may want to make this a delegating constructor to the next constructor below.
 This is the default constructor, with the default value being 1.
 (1) EuclideanVector a(1);
 (2) unsigned int i {3};